Manuelp1345/The-Inventorist-Your-Inventory-Hero-BackEnd/README.md

 npm install
 ```

-1. Create a dabaase in MariaDB with the name.
+1. Create a dabaase in MariaDB.
 2. Create a `.env` file in the root directory of the project and add the following environment variables:

 ```